datanav/docs/best-practice.rst

 ===================================

 • By decoupling data from original sources, point-to-point integrations within Sesam can be avoided, thus fewer connections results in lower maintenance costs.
 In addition, data is available without concern for the original source
-• All logic related to connecting and enriching data is only done once.
+• All logic related to connecting and enriching data is only done once
-• Data in Global datasets are re-used, which saves work and makes adding new integrations easier.
+• Data in Global datasets are re-used, which saves work and makes adding new integrations easier
 • Only one look-up, instead of having to “look for data” in various datasets
 • Input datasets can be kept raw and as similar to the real source as possible, independent of how the data will be used, thus avoiding “early binding”
 • Adding additional integrations further refines the global datasets, and therefore continuously improves the data quality